-B. Household Consumption and Spending
+B. Household Consumption and Spending [S2, S3]

-- S1: Spending on food in last week (in Rs) - S2: Spending on all other items over the past month (in Rs)2 - S3: Spending on sin goods (alcohol, tobacco) (in Rs)
+- S1: Spending on food in last week (in Rs) - S2: Spending on all other items over the past month (in Rs) - S3: Spending on sin goods (alcohol, tobacco) (in Rs)

 When considering the underlying theory of change, one important mechanism is that households may take the cash to spend more on food.
-We will capture spending on a long list of possible items using a household expenditure survey.
-We will compare that between treatment and control, and then use that to estimate what fraction of the transfer is going to food versus other ends.3
+We will capture spending on different categories of items using a household expenditure survey.
+We will compare between treatment and control, and then use that to estimate what fraction of the transfer is going to food versus other ends.4 We also plan to investigate how any increases in spending on food translates into consumption to see the nutritional effectiveness of nutrition spending.

-FH1: Total per capita household caloric consumption (other household members) In order to calculate the total consumption of mother and child, we collect information on the total food cooked in the household over the previous day.
+FH1: Per capita household caloric consumption (other household members) In order to calculate the total consumption of mother and child, we collect information on the total food cooked in the household over the previous day.
 We will calculate the total calories produced, and then subtract out the amount consumed by the mother and child.
-Following that, we will divide by the number of other members of the household to estimate the total consumption of those members.
+Following that, we will divide by the number of other members of the household to estimate the per capita consumption of other household members.
+We will do this to estimate the extent of diversion of food resources to other household members.